 In the previous step, you expose metric endpoints in a Kubernetes Service object.
 Next, you need to inform the KubeSphere monitoring engine of your new changes.

 The ServiceMonitor CRD is defined by Prometheus Operator.
-ServiceMonitor contains information about the metrics endpoints.
+A ServiceMonitor contains information about the metrics endpoints.
 With ServiceMonitor objects, the KubeSphere monitoring engine knows where and how to scape metrics.
 For each monitoring target, you apply a ServiceMonitor object to hook your application (or exporters) up to KubeSphere.

-In KubeSphere v3.0.0, you need to pack ServiceMonitor with your applications (or exporters) into a Helm chart for reuse.
+In KubeSphere v3.0.0, you need to pack a ServiceMonitor with your applications (or exporters) into a Helm chart for reuse.
 In future releases, KubeSphere will provide graphical interfaces for easy operation.

 Step 3: Visualize Metrics